trampgeek/moodle-qtype_coderunner/README.md

 ## Installation

 This chapter describes how to install CodeRunner.
-It assumes the existence of a working Moodle system, version 2.6 or later.
+It assumes the existence of a working Moodle system, version 2.6 or later (including Moodle 3).
 If you wish to install the optional Runguard sandbox, you must be running a Linux-based system and you need administrator privileges.